David Harris has taken a circuitous path to his present position as a new media artist.

 Seeking a bigger pond, he moved to the United States to work as Head of Media Relations for the American Physical Society.
 After a few years, Fermilab and Stanford Linear Accelerator Center asked him to start up a new publication for them—what is now Symmetry magazine.
 After 7.5 years at the helm of Symmetry he freelanced for a while before taking on the task of starting up the Front Matter of the Proceedings of the National Academy of Sciences, the scientific journal, where he introduced content accessible to readers who aren’t necessarily experts in those scientific fields.
 It is a mixture of a journalism and science writing, staffed by a talented pool of freelance writers and editors spread around the world.
 He has also written for many major magazines including Scientific American, Popular Science, New Scientist, WIRED, and Make.

-David is now resident in his birthplace of Brisbane, Australia, and intends to commence a Doctor of Visual Arts program at the Queensland College of Art-Griffith University in 2017.
+David is now resident in his birthplace of Brisbane, Australia, is a doctoral candidate at the Queensland College of Art-Griffith University in 2017, and lectures and tutors masters and undergraduate courses in the interactive media and design programs.

 physicsdavid (at) gmail.com